Karyotype evolution overview

 The ancestral-state reconstruction establishing male heterogamety at the insect root cannot resolve XY vs. XO ancestry (60% vs. 40%), limiting inferences about Y-chromosome polarity deep in insect phylogeny Blackmon et al. 2017, Finding 1.

 The fusion-driven XO→XY result in Polyneoptera Sylvester et al. 2020, Finding 1 sits in genuine tension with the Drosophila result, where sex-chromosome–autosome fusions are far rarer than expected The probability of fusions 2020, Finding 1.
-The new sexual-antagonism model Worse than nothing at 2024, Finding 1 predicts non-PAR fusions should be favored when sexually antagonistic alleles are present, yet it cannot explain the Drosophila deficit on its own — indicating that clade-specific factors actively suppress fusions in some lineages.
+The sexual-antagonism model Worse than nothing at 2024, Finding 1 predicts non-PAR fusions should be favored when sexually antagonistic alleles are present, yet it cannot explain the Drosophila deficit on its own — indicating that clade-specific factors actively suppress fusions in some lineages.

 The Ne-driven rate patterns rest on indirect proxies.
 In Coleoptera, Ne is indexed by categorical proxy traits rather than direct estimates Drift drives the evolution 2024, Finding 1.
 In Carnivora, range size was discretized at the median, and simulations found false positive rates of 22–33% for neutral traits Drift drives the evolution 2024, Finding 1.
 The fission-rate elevation in wingless Carabidae was detected only in the simpler model Drift drives the evolution 2024, Finding 3, making that result model-dependent.